mikeshulman/narya/README.md

 ```
 For codatatypes, we simply use the ordinary syntax, but the "self" variable automatically becomes a cube variable of the appropriate dimension (see below).

-We plan to lift this restriction in the future, but in practice it is not very onerous.
+We may allow more flexibility in the future, but in practice the current restrictions do not seem very onerous.
 For most applications, the above "Gel" record type can simply be defined once and used everywhere, rather than declaring new higher-dimensional types all the time.
 Note that because record-types satisfy η-conversion, `Gel A B R a b` is definitionally isomorphic to `R a b`.
 Thus, `Id Type A B` contains `A → B → Type` as a "retract up to definitional isomorphism".
 This appears to be sufficient for all applications of internal parametricity.  (`Id Type` does not itself satisfy any η-conversion rule.)

 ### Heterogeneous identity/bridge types

 If `B : A → Type`, then `refl B x₀ x₁ x₂ : Id Type (B x₀) (B x₁)`.
 Thus, given `y₀ : B x₀` and `y₁ : B x₁`, we can instantiate this identification at them to obtain a type `refl B x₀ x₁ x₂ y₀ y₁`. of *heterogeneous* identifications/bridges relating `y₀` and `y₁` "along" or "over" `x₂`.
+Since `Id` is a notational variant of `refl`, this type can also be written suggestively as `Id B x₀ x₁ x₂ y₀ y₁`.

 Such heterogeneous identity/bridge types are used in the computation (up to definitional isomorphism) of identity/bridge types of *dependent* function types.
 Specifically, `Id ((x:A) → B x) f g` acts like a function-type `(x₀ x₁ : A) (x₂ : Id A x₀ x₁) → refl B x₀ x₁ x₂ (f x₀) (g x₁)`.
 They also appear in identity/bridge types of other canonical types, such as when one field of a record type depends on previous ones.
 For instance, `Id (Σ A B) u v` behaves like a record type
 ```